Differential models for the Anderson dual to bordism theories and invertible QFT's, I: Physically motivated models for the Anderson duals of -bordisms

 natural in $(X, Y)$.
 Combining the isomorphism \eqref{eq_proof_mainthm_1} and Lemma \ref{lem_cat_equivalence} with the transformation \eqref{eq_lem_functor}, we get the natural transformation $F \colon I\Omega^G_\dR \simeq I\Omega^G$.
 Moreover, by construction it makes the diagram \eqref{diag_mainthm} commutative.
 Evaluating on each $(X, Y)$, the bottom row of \eqref{diag_mainthm} is exact by \eqref{eq_exact_IOmegaG}, and the top row is also exact by Proposition \ref{prop_exact_DOmegaG_dR}.
 By the five lemma, we see that $F$ gives the desired natural isomorphism.

-For the last statement, the fact that $(\widehat{I\Omega^G_\dR}, R, I, a)$ is a differential extension follows from Proposition \ref{prop_axiom_diffcoh}.
+For the remaining statement, the fact that $(\widehat{I\Omega^G_\dR}, R, I, a)$ is a differential extension follows from Proposition \ref{prop_axiom_diffcoh}.
 For the $S^1$-integration $\int$, as we will see in Remark \ref{rem_integration_push}, $\int$ is a special case of the differential pushforwards in Section \ref{sec_push}.
 The statement on the $S^1$-integration follows by Theorem \ref{thm_push}.
 But we also remark that it is easy to give a direct proof in this case, using the fact that the bounding stable fr-structure $g_{S^1}$ on $S^1 = S^1 \times \pt$ in Definition \ref{def_Gstr_S1} defines the element in $\Omega^\fr_1(S^1)$ which maps to the suspension of the unit in $\Omega^\fr_1(S^1, \pt)$ and maps to the trivial element in $\Omega^\fr_1(\pt)$.
+The last statement follows from Proposition \ref{prop_N_G_canonical}.
 This completes the proof. \end{proof}